godotengine/godot-docs/classes/class_scripteditorbase.rst

 - **replace_in_files_requested** **(** :ref:`String<class_String>` text **)**

 Emitted when the user request to find and replace text in the file system.
-Not used by visual scripts.

 ----